gearglow/ReptiliaWithATwist/The List.md

 Eventually, the goblins didn't need them around anymore, and they tired of exploring the Chamber.
 They all went their separate ways, with the fourth-years making for Charms and the others their own classes.
-Snape swept off to teach his own class, and now that he'd mentioned it, Elysia could match his stride to Geezer Butler's relentless rhythm as his cloak flared dramatically.
+Snape swept off to teach, and now that he'd mentioned it, Elysia could match his stride to Geezer Butler's relentless rhythm as his cloak flared dramatically.

 All through Charms she turned the idea over in her head.
-They were starting Summoning Charms, which as a combat staple spell Elysia knew backwards, forwards, upside-down, and wandless, so she was left with quite a bit of time to think.
+They were starting Summoning Charms, which as a staple combat spell Elysia knew backwards, forwards, upside-down, and wandless, so she was left with quite a bit of time to think.
 Eventually, she dropped into Elysium to talk with her parents about it.

 "Padfoot and I were quite the hell-raisers back in school," James said when she asked.
 "Those dragonhide boots and jackets were ours, actually.
 You've got mine, and Robbie's got Padfoot's.
 So that's a good start right there."